bukovyn/CentOS-7-Server/README.md

 <a name="ssh"></a>
 ### SSH

 [SSH](https://linux.die.net/man/1/ssh) stands for Secure Shell.
-It is the default protocol for remote management in Linux and it comes with our minimal install of CentOS.
+It is the default protocol for remote management in Linux and it comes with the minimal install of CentOS.

 To check the currently installed version: